pimeys/rust-web-push/README.md

 building a frontend to receive notifications.

 Store the subscription info to `examples/test.json` and send a notification with `cargo run --example simple_send -- -f examples/test.json -p "It works!"`.
-If using Google Chrome, you need to register yourself into [Firebase](https://firebase.google.com/) and provide a GCM API Key with parameter `-k GCM_API_KEY`.

 Examples
 --------